 “I … uh… heard that something happened… out at the Abernathy place.
 Thought we might head over there, see if they needed our help.”

-“Sturges made coffee this morning,” said Mama Murphy.
-“We found a tin after we arrived, but he put it away for safekeeping.
-I thought he’d forgotten all about it.
-Guess he was saving it for a special occasion, whatever that might be.”
+“Sturges made coffee,” said Mama Murphy.
+“He found the tin when we arrived, but I guess he was saving it for a special occasion.”

 Whatever Mama Murphy thought had happened, and whatever Preston suspected with his averted eyes and awkward pauses, hadn’t happened.
 To be honest, sex was the last thing on her mind at the moment.
-They were just two people in a crazy, fucked up world, trying to be less lonely.
+They were just two people in a crazy, fucked up world, trying to get through the night.

 Nate would’ve understood.
 Hell, if the tables had been turned, if she’d been the one clinging to Shaun… No, she couldn’t think about it or she’d need the Jangles bandana again.

 It broke her heart to imagine Nate wandering the wasteland alone.
 A small part of her was glad he’d been spared the horror.
-She didn’t know what she believed in any more, but if she had to believe something, she believed in finding Shaun so Nate could finally rest in peace.
+She didn’t know what she believed in any more, but if she had to believe something, she believed in finding out what happened to Shaun so Nate could finally rest in peace.

 ~ J.L.
 Hilton